 Consider for a moment that from this day forward, on the first day of every month, around $1,000 is deposited into your bank account – because you are a citizen.
-This income is independent of every other source of income and guarantees you a monthly starting salary above the poverty line for the rest of your life.
+This is your basic income which is independent of every other source of income and guarantees you a monthly starting salary above the poverty line for the rest of your life.

 What do you do?
 Possibly of more importance, what don’t you do?
 How does this firm foundation of economic security and positive freedom affect your present and future decisions, from the work you choose to the relationships you maintain, to the risks you take?